Frequently Asked Questions

 Sea Lettuce - Ulva spp (probably Ulva fenestra)

-Dried sea vegetables last a very long time when they’re properly stored in airtight containers, out of direct sunlight, and not exposed to long stretches of hot temperatures.
-Nutrients such as minerals, iodine, and fiber are likely to remain wholly intact in dried sea vegetables for many years, although no one has ever shown this scientifically.
-The flavor and texture are also likely to be unaffected.
-However, it’s possible that some of the plant’s vitamins and lipids may deteriorate after many years’ storage.
+for years when properly stored in airtight containers, out of direct sunlight, and not exposed to long stretches of hot temperatures.
+Nutrients such as minerals, iodine, and fiber are likely to remain wholly intact for many years, although no one has ever shown this scientifically.
+Flavor and texture are also likely to be unaffected, and the flavor actually improves with age in some species, such as dulse.
+However, vitamins and lipids can deteriorate after many years’ storage.

-Sea veggies exposed to moisture or excessive heat may show signs of mold or deterioration.
-This will be readily visible as discoloration, and the seaweed may have an off-odor similar to mushrooms or seafood past their prime.
-The whitish powder that sometimes appears on sea vegetables consists of precipitated salts and sugars.
+mold.
+Usually, it’s precipitated salts and sugars.
 These add flavor and saltiness to the seaweed and it remains safe to eat.
 You can rinse or use as is.
-It is not a good idea to rinse sea veggies and store unless you're going to use in 24-48 hours or refrigerate.
+It is not a good idea to rinse sea veggies and store unless they’re used within 24-48 hours or refrigerated.

 If your sea veggies get too dry and crispy, they can be rehydrated by adding a piece of lettuce, slice of apple or damp paper towel to the container for a day or two.
 Brittle kelp or Alaria can be lightly sprinkled or soaked until rehydrated to your preference.

-Our sea vegetables are sometimes rinsed or soaked in fresh water before use, but often this is unnecessary.
-Dulse, for instance, is eaten right out of the bag as a healthy, "salty" snack.
-Kelp is often lightly soaked and rehydrated (it expands!) to be cut into attractive shapes and sizes.
-In any case, a light rinse before use lessens sea vegetables' salty taste.
+Dried sea vegetables can be rinsed or soaked in fresh water before use, but this is usually unnecessary.
+Dulse, for instance, can be eaten right from the bag as a healthy, "salty" snack.
+Kelp can be lightly soaked and rehydrated (it expands!) to be cut into attractive shapes and sizes.
+In any case, a light rinse before use lessens the salty taste.
 You will lose some sodium and potassium salts, but very little if any calcium, iron, magnesium, etc. You can save the rinse water for cooking.
-It is not a good idea to rinse sea veggies and then store them, unless you're going to use within 24-48 hours or refrigerate.
+It is not a good idea to rinse sea veggies and then store them unless you immediately refrigerate and use within 24-48 hours.

 You may want to inspect the plants for tiny shells (periwinkles) before use.
 We do our best but sometimes they hide in the folds.
 Simply dip the plants in water long enough to unfold them and release any shells.